|

 Mixed media – c-prints, watercolour pigment, ink, carving.

-I’ve been returning to a set of analogue colour photographs from the 1990s—prints I’ve carried with me for years.
+I’ve been returning to a set of analogue colour photographs from the 1990s.
 I held onto them, moved them from place to place, without fully knowing why.
+Back then, in the darkroom, I worked in small shifts…slight changes in time, density, colour.
+Making versions that were almost the same.
+Circling something.
+Making so many photographs.

-I’m no longer someone that works in the darkroom.
-I work instead with what I notice and carry with me from where I live now: the memory of bright green of moss and fern from an early morning walk in the forest, the movement of water along the shore, low tide.
-The flattened bits on the streets by my house.
+Now I meet photography again, differently.
+I pour pigment onto the surfaces of the old photos, letting another layer of time enter.
+Something else is here: a returning, a reworking, but also an opening.
+I work with what I carry with me: the memory of bright green of moss and fern from an early morning walk in the forest, the movement of water along the shore, low tide.
+Bits of metal and construction material flattened by traffic on the streets.
 The unfurling seedling, play of sun, shadow, the hug of one thing with another: polypore, aphid, shell, bone, muck.

 Working this way one memory is placed against another.
 Letting them blur.
 Pouring memory onto memory.